aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-cells/format-cells/_index.md

 You can customize the following font settings using the Style dialog:

 - Font name, select a desired font from the list.
-- Font style, apply a font style like bold, italic etc.
+- Font style, apply a font style like bold, italic, etc.
 - Font size, select a font size in points.
-- Underline, underline text.
+- Underline text.
 - Strikethrough, apply a strikethrough effect to text.
 - Horizontal alignment, select horizontal alignment.
 - Vertical alignment, select vertical alignment.